galih56/issue-classifier-ai-agent/README.md

 ## 🎯 TL;DR

-This service uses AI to automatically classify text inputs (issue reports, employee profiles, requests) into predefined categories with explanations and confidence scores.
+This service uses AI to automatically classify text inputs (issue reports, employee profiles, requests) into predefined categories with explainations and confidence scores.
 Built with a provider-agnostic architecture, it's designed to support multiple domains: IT support, HR workflows, salary structures, and more.

 ---